prafful13/Mitbits_crypto_web/README.md

 - Now we create one more API to create 10K random transactions, you can find this link in the userful link section in footer.
 - Now we show the stats view to show our findings and changes in various metrics

+# Demo Video
+You can find a video of demo of this simulation here https://www.youtube.com/watch?v=nSZa75pTssw.
+Its a smaller version, for detailed code running and explaination see https://www.youtube.com/watch?v=KFko2o0XuFA&feature=youtu.be.

 # Protocols

 ### Public key and private key generation